preetisawant/cloud-foundry/cfee_troubleshoot_cf.md

   kubectl delete pod <pod-name> --monitoring cf
   ```
   {: screen}
 4. As next you can try to get more details about failed app.
-Login to the camelot pod:
+Login to the pod in namespace `monitoring` where the pod name starts with `camelot`:
   ```
   kubectl get pods --namespace monitoring kubectl exec -it --namespace monitoring <camelot-pod-name> -- /bin/bash